anesthetice/Amsterword/README.md

 * hint_probability_anomaly: the probability [0.0, 1.0] that the unique word will be shown in red instead of green
 * hint_probability_generic: the probability [0.0, 1.0] that a generic word will be shown in red instead of green
 * lexicon: the words that can appear (at least 2 needed)

+Lastly I highly recommend you add your own words to the lexicon